 You’ll notice that the check path actually curves around the back of the device, even though the CX30 is a single-feed scanner.
-This is so that the part of the check that has already been scanned has a place to go while the trailing edge moves past the camera.
+This is so that the part of the check that has already been scanned has a place to go while the trailing edge moves past the image sensor.
 This rear area is a common place for checks to become stuck when there is damage to the trailing edge.

-It is very important to be careful not to scratch the camera glass behind the check while you are prying it out.
+It is very important to be careful not to scratch the image sensor glass behind the check while you are prying it out.
 For this reason, non-abrasive, wooden or plastic objects are best.
 (We recommend using a popsicle stick, but if none is available, things like paper clips, nail files or tweezers will do.)
 Try to position the pry tool as close to the front of the scanner as possible.

 Using one of these two methods, you should be able to clear virtually all paper jams in the CheXpress CX30.

 Since the feed path of the CX30 is very simple, jams should not be a regular occurrence, and should only be happening with torn or damaged documents.
 If you are experiencing frequent paper jams with items that otherwise appear normal, we recommend contacting the our support desk at once.